Alabama

 |

-A tie shall be decided by the chief election officer or clerk in the case of county elections by lot.
+A tie shall be decided by lot by the chief election officer for state offices or county clerk for county offices.

 |